 EARLY CAREER INVESTIGATORS OF THE BSC

 The BSC recognizes the achievements of early career investigators through the Early Career Investigator Award (previously the Young Investigator Award (YIA).
 Recipients are researchers who, within the first 10 years of obtaining an independent position, have made outstanding contributions to biophysics while working at a Canadian University (or other Canadian research institution), and who are emerging as leaders in their field.
-The inaugural Young Investigator Award of the BSC was awarded in 2019.